imbushuo/mac-precision-touchpad/README.md

 ## Device support

+There is a bring-up issue for certain MacBook Pro and MacBook Air.
+I am looking into it.
+If you have such device with Windows installed, please contact me so I can look into the issue remotely (as I don't have many devices).

 - [x] Apple Magic Trackpad 2
 - [x] MacBook, MacBook Pro 2011 (MacBook8 and more)
 - [x] MacBook Pro with Retina Display (MacBookPro 10,1, MacBookPro10,2 & MacBookPro11,1)